 This post may contain affiliate links.
 Read my disclosure policy.

-I love having recipes like this or our easy Strawberry Cake that come together quickly and are perfect for unplanned company and my evening sweet-tooth cravings.
-Bite into this while it’s still a little warm and you’ll have no words, only sound effects… mmm!
+You will love having easy and dependable recipes like this, or our easy Strawberry Cake and simple Peach Cake – they come together quickly and are perfect for unplanned company and my evening sweet-tooth cravings.
+Bite into this while it’s still a little warm and you’ll have no words, only sound effects… mmm.

-It is moist, fluffy, and tastes like a decadent Blueberry Muffin from a fancy bakery.
-Seriously though, it’s really really good!
-Watch the blueberry lemon cake video tutorial to see just how easy it is!
+It is moist and fluffy and tastes like a decadent Blueberry Muffin from a fancy bakery.
+Seriously though, it’s really good.
+Watch the blueberry lemon cake video tutorial to see just how easy it is.

-Mmm… fluffy, moist, and delicious.
+This cake is fluffy, moist, and bursting with sweet blueberry flavor.
 I hope you love every bite of this lemon blueberry cake.
-You’ll make this cake again and again.
+This is one of those cakes you will make on repeat.

 This lemon blueberry cake is so quick and easy to make.
 It is our go-to for unexpected company and it always disappears fast!
-P.S.
-This homemade vanilla extract makes it even better!
+You can use fresh or frozen blueberries (see my note on substituting frozen blueberries below).

 Ingredients for making lemon blueberry cake recipe